Top 10 Best Emergency Food Supplies for Emergency Prep

 Emergency preparation is a practical and smart thing to practice.
 It’s wise to have a plan for if disaster strikes to ensure you and your family stay both safe and healthy.
 Emergency rations are one of the most important items you should include in your survival kit, vehicle or disaster shelter to keep your body healthy and capable in an emergency scenario.
 Storability, portability and nutritional value are the big three to keep in mind when purchasing rations for your fallout shelter or any emergency situation.

 Whether you want to stock your home shelter with food to hold out through nuclear fallout, want some rations for your truck when driving on remote roads during white-out winter conditions or just need some food items for your boat when going offshore — we’ve got you covered with a solid list of emergency food supplies.
 There’s options here ranging from energy bars that will get you through an overnight on the side of the road, to full on month long supply kits for holding out in a home shelter.
-Check out our top 5 post on emergency food storage containers for some other options in stashing away emergency rations.
+Check out our top 5 post on emergency food storage containers for some other options in stashing away emergency rations, and don’t forget to consider what kind of camp stove and packable mess kit is best for your needs.
 Nutrition is absolutely key to pushing through any survival situation, so prepare yourself for any potential scenario by stocking up on some hearty and healthy emergency food supplies.

 1. Best High Calorie Food Bar: S.O.S.
 Rations Emergency 3600 Calorie Food Bar